CASE STUDY

 Matched giving stacked on top of organic growth

-Title sponsor Sentinel Storage and Rogers Birdies for Kids both contributed matched giving this year, adding roughly $30,000 to the final total between them.
+Title sponsors Sentinel Storage and Rogers Birdies for Kids both contributed matched giving this year, adding roughly $30,000 to the final total between them.
 But even with that matching removed from the calculation, the team's own analysis showed participant fundraising alone was still comfortably ahead of any previous year, the lift wasn't just sponsorship dollars sitting on top of a flat result.

 raised

-$115k over the $240k target
+$90k over the $240k target

 930